Anshu-b/HeatMappers/README.md

 4. **Open and run the notebooks**
    - Notebooks are organized by sprint (see below).
    - Run all cells from top to bottom.
-   - Ensure data files are placed in `data/` or `inputs/` folders as needed.
    - Outputs include classification reports, graphs, CHMs, and CSV files.

 ---